-Here are eight incredible options for a pet-friendly getaway, including luxury properties for up-market pooches, opulent beach-side options or far-flung locations for when you want to get away from it all
+Here are nine incredible options for a pet-friendly getaway, including luxury properties for up-market pooches, opulent beach-side options or far-flung locations for when you want to get away from it all

 The Laslett, Notting Hill

 Although Notting Hill sits between zones 1 and 2, the pastel houses, quaint mews and friendly cafes mean it has a village-like feel.
 Pay a visit to William Thacker’s flat, as depicted in everyone’s favourite rom-com Notting Hill, at 280 Westbourne Park Road (legend has it the home was once owned by the film’s director, Richard Curtis), devour Aussie-inspired delights at Granger & Co and browse a range of adorable trinkets at Portobello Market, all with your pooch in tow — the west London neighbourhood is widely regarded as being one of the most dog-friendly areas in London.